Sommaire

 The scene being brightly lit, the subject is still too dark.

-– A: Activate the selection tool (illustration)
+– Activate the selection tool (illustration)

-The sky lacks density > Highlights -20
+The sky lacks density > Highlights -25

 The rendering of stones, black tillite, is too bright > Blacks -20

-Contrast: For this camera + lens used, DxO uses a module measured by the laboratory.
+For this camera + lens used, DxO uses a module measured by the laboratory.

-This correction is designed to limit the increase in saturation on already saturated hues, and to avoid color clipping.
+Unlike regular saturation, this correction is designed to limit the increase in saturation on already saturated hues, and to avoid color clipping.

 The HSL wheel: Despite the choice of Vibrancy, the boy’s shirt became too shiny orange.

-– Activate the crop pipette
+– Activate the sampling pipette

 – Adjust its radius > Ctrl + wheel